karikiram/Ingemark/README.md

    - Edit the `Path` variable and add `%JAVA_HOME%\bin`.
 4. Download and install [PostgreSQL](https://www.postgresql.org/download/windows/):
    - Run the installer and follow the prompts.
-5. Initialize and start PostgreSQL
+5. Initialize and start PostgreSQL:
    - Open `psql` (e.g., from `C:\Program Files\PostgreSQL\15\bin\psql.exe`) and connect as user `postgres` (you can just click enter until it asks for the password).
    - Create a database and user(run each line separately):
    ```sql